OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/13-Test_for_Path_Confusion.md

 In black box testing this issue, the tester should replace all the existing paths with the paths that do not exist, and then examine the behavior and status code of the evaluated program.

-For example, there is a path in the application that is a dashboard and shows the amount of the user's balance:
+For example, there is a path in the application that is a dashboard and shows the amount of the user's account balance (money, game credits, etc).

 In black-box testing of this topic, the tester must replace all existing paths with non-existent ones, and then examine the behavior and status code of the evaluated application.
 Example: There is a path in the application that is a dashboard and shows the amount of the user's balance if the path mentioned in this way is ```https://example.com/user/dashboard```, the tester should test the different modes that the developer may have considered for this path, for Web Cache Deception vulnerability if the tester of this path ```https:// example.com/user/dashboard/non.js``` Dashboard information is visible, and the target uses CDN, the Web Cache Deception attack is applicable.